micheleangioni/support/README.md

         }
     }

-Now you can use the Post repo as before, but when calling the all(), find() or findOrFail() methods the result will be cached for 10 minutes.
+Now you can use the Post repo as before, but when calling the all(), find() or findOrFail() methods the result will be cached (default time: 10 minutes It can be modified in the configuration file).

 ### Hint